Incest: Zoroastrian

-Although generally marriages between persons having the same gotra are frowned upon, how this is defined may vary regionally.
-Depending on culture and caste of the population in the region, marriage may be restricted up to seven generations of gotra of father, mother, and grandmother.
-In a few rural areas, marriage is banned within same local community.
+Although marriages between persons having the same gotra are generally frowned upon, how this is defined may vary regionally.
+Depending on the culture and caste of the population in the region, marriage may be restricted up to seven generations of gotra of father, mother, and grandmother.
+Marriage is banned within the same local community in a few rural areas.

 Stoicism

-The founder of Stoicism, Zeno of Citium, stated that incest was permissible in Republic, as did the later prominent Stoic philosopher, Chrysippus.
-However, Zeno only advocated for incest under unique circumstances, for example procreating with one's ailing mother in order to beget 'glorious' children, thus comforting her.
+The founder of Stoicism, Zeno of Citium, stated that incest was permissible in Republic, as did the later prominent Stoic philosopher Chrysippus.
+However, Zeno only advocates for incest under unique circumstances, such as procreating with one's ailing mother to beget "glorious" children, thus comforting her.
 Otherwise, incest is condemned as being contrary to Nature.
 Zeno further condemns incest from a moral and psychological perspective, considering it to be a sign of Plato's tyrannical soul, defined as a soul that is governed by illimitable desire.
 He uses Oedipus as a tragic example.
 Nonetheless, later Stoic disciples by the 1st century BC downplayed the pro-incest advocacy, accusing Zeno of being "young and thoughtless" when he wrote Republic.

 Animals

-Inbreeding avoidance is rare in animals.
+Inbreeding avoidance is rare in non-human animals.
 North Carolina State University found that bed bugs, in contrast to most other insects, tolerate incest and are able to genetically withstand the effects of inbreeding quite well.

 Many species of mammals, including humanity's closest primate relatives, tend to avoid mating with close relatives, especially if there are alternative partners available.
 However, some chimpanzees have been recorded attempting to mate with their mothers.
 Male rats have been recorded engaging in mating with their sisters, but they tend to prefer non-related females over their sisters.

-Livestock breeders often practice controlled breeding to eliminate undesirable characteristics within a population, which is also coupled with culling of what is considered unfit offspring, especially when trying to establish a new and desirable trait in the stock.
+Livestock breeders often practice controlled breeding to eliminate undesirable characteristics within a population, which is also coupled with the culling of what is considered unfit offspring, especially when trying to establish a new and desirable trait in the stock.